On Stake, we offer three types of orders:

 A limit order is an order to buy or sell a whole number of shares at a specific price or better.

-A market order is an order to buy or sell a stock at the best available price.
+A market order is an order to buy or sell a share at the next best price.
 Generally, this type of order will be executed immediately.
 Unlike Limit orders, the price at which a market order is executed is not guaranteed.

 A market order on Stake can be placed at any time, but will only be executed when the market is open.

 A stop order is a buy or sell order that is triggered once the price of a stock hits the set stop price.
 At this point, the order is converted to a market order for the next best price of the stock in the market.

 A buy stop order is entered at a stop price above the current market price, while a sell stop is entered at a stop price below the current market price.

 Stop orders can be used to limit losses or lock in profits when prices of a stock begin fluctuating.

 - All Stop Orders remain queued for 90 days until they are executed or called by yourself.
 This means they do not expire at the end of the day (like Limit Orders do).